giltrapo/RepData_PeerAssessment1/PA1_template.md

 dfsteps2$weekend <- as.factor(apply(dfsteps2, 1, function(x) ifelse(x[4] %in% c('Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday'), "Weekday", "Weekend")))
 ```

-Now we have to calculate and save the mean of steps taken on each 5-minute interval by part of the week.
+Now we have to calculate and save the mean of steps taken on each 5-minute interval by type of day.

 ```r